Craving a non-student identity

 I turn 27 in a few months, and for as long as I can remember, I've seen myself as a student.
 There has been no gap in my formal education ever since it started in preschool (other than summer breaks and such) — my life has been a continuous journey through a long tunnel of formal education.
-Of course, as a fifth-year PhD student, I know many people who were students for an even longer stretch of time, so I'm not claiming to hold some title or something.
+Of course, as a fifth-year PhD student, I know a few people who were students for an even longer stretch of time, so I'm not claiming to hold some record or something.
 But still, in the grand scheme of things, it's quite unusual to enter your late 20's without any memory of a non-student identity.

 Even though I'm a really old "student," I don't feel like one anymore.
 I've stopped taking classes, and I'm not in any clubs.
 I don't even go to campus, although that's also due to the pandemic.
 Instead, I sit at home all day, tinkering with just a few semi-concrete ideas, until it's time to perform bodily maintenance by eating and/or exercising.
 Then I try to read, write, or do something else that feels "productive," but that usually feels too much like work.
 So instead, I tire my eyes by bumming around on my computer (i.e., watch videos and play games) until I fall asleep.

 To be honest, even though I'm in my fifth year, I'm still not even sure if I'll even get this degree.
-I could get kicked out, or drop out.
-(If I leave, I believe I'd be the 10th person to do so, out of my initial cohort of 20 PhD students.)
+I could get kicked out or drop out.
+(If I don't finish, I believe I'd be the 10th person to do so, out of my initial cohort of 20 PhD students.)
 But surprisingly, after years of constantly worrying, I'm starting to realize that getting a degree shouldn't even be my primary concern.
 Because regardless of how that turns out, the big questions will remain: What kind of job should I try to get?
 Which tradeoffs am I willing to make?
 What kind of life do I want to live?